Times, Registration & Refunds:

 - Beginner BGB: Topics will include developing listening skills, overcoming obstacles, practice routines, developing better left and right-hand coordination, more intricate rolls, left-hand technique, runs, a touch of chord theory, how-to produce better tone, elementary backup techniques, timing, and a few kick-offs and endings.
 Basic arrangements in various songs will be taught in the Beginner class.
 Students are expected to know the primary G chords, how to tune, basic rolls, and a few songs.
 This is a tablature and written information class.

-- When offered, Alternative Picking Styles: Though Melodic and Single String styles tend to be more advanced, the same principle as described above applies.
+- Alternative Picking Styles: Though Melodic and Single String styles, usually combined with or as an accoutrement to Scruggs picking, tend to be more advanced, the same principle as described above applies.
 If a class is appealing, try it.
 You might be surprised at how fast you catch on.
-Once you grasp the elements of these styles, a wider path opens to improvisation and being able to play note-for-note fiddle tunes.
+Once you grasp the elements of these styles, a wider path to improvisation opens equipping players to handle note-for-note fiddle tunes.

 - Beginner OTB: Beginning OTB class is structured to accept players already familiar with clawhammer banjo.
 The basics will be covered as well as technique and tunes.
 This is a tablature and written information class.
 Students must bring a capo, tuner and banjo in playable condition.